Globally-Attractive Logarithmic Geometric Control of a Quadrotor for Aggressive Trajectory Tracking: Control on SO(3) Using Logarithmic Error

-where the last result is due to the fact that the matrix $J_l(\tilde{\mathbf{r}})^{-\top} \mathbf{K}_r$ is full-rank.
-Thus, in the set \eqref{eq:set_def}, the largest invariant set of the error dynamics (\ref{eq:r_err_dot},~\ref{eq:om_err_dot}) is the origin, so by LaSalle's invariance principle \cite{Khalil2002} the error dynamics are stabilized to the origin by the control input \eqref{eq:tau}.
+where the last result is due to the fact that the matrix $J_l(\tilde{\mathbf{r}})^{-\top} \mathbf{K}_r$ is full-rank, thereby showing that the largest invariant set in $S\times\mathbb{R}^3$ is the origin, and asymptotic stability follows by the LaSalle invariance principle.